votingworks/vxsuite/libs/cvr-fixture-generator/README.md

   this and ensure the fixtures are correct.
 - Vote variations do not include any cases of multiple write-ins for a single contest
-- Vote variations do not reflect any probably real-world distribution of votes.
+- Vote variations do not reflect any probable real-world distribution of votes.
   For example, the number of undervotes and overvotes for ballot measure contests is extremely high.
 - BMD ballots are not represented in the exports, only HMPB ballots.